npanium/Node-Defenders/smart-contracts/README.md

 # Dual Token System Smart Contracts

-This repository contains the smart contracts for a dual token system consisting of SOUL and GODS tokens, with a TokenDistributor contract for managing token minting and distribution.
+This repository contains the smart contracts for a dual token system consisting of SOUL and GODS tokens, with a TokenDistributor contract for managing token minting and distribution, and a NodeStaking contract for staking functionality.

 ## Contracts Overview